 On top of all of the state and local incentives for solar energy that are readily available to New Yorkers, solar installations in the state are also eligible for the federal incentive solar tax credit (ITC).

-The federal government allows for all solar systems installed by 2023 to receive a non-refundable tax credit based on the value of the system (which includes the cost of the equipment itself and the cost to install it) and when the installation is complete.
+The federal government allows for all solar systems installed through 2032 to receive a non-refundable tax credit based on the value of the system (which includes the cost of the equipment itself and the cost to install it) and when the installation is complete.

-For all systems placed into service by the end of 2022, the Federal Solar Tax credit is equal to 26% of the cost of the installation.
-For all systems placed into service through 2023, the credit drops to 22% of the system.
+For all systems placed into service by the end of 2032, the Federal Solar Tax credit is equal to 30% of the cost of the installation.
+For systems placed into service in 2033, the credit drops to 26% of the system.
 The credit will decrease to 22% in 2034 and will be phased out in 2035.

 FAQs: New York Solar Incentives

 At EcoWatch, we’re happy to get questions about the process and costs of getting rooftop solar from New York residents.
 Below are some of the questions we see most often, along with our responses.
 If you have specific questions that aren’t answered here, reach out to our team of solar experts at firstname.lastname@example.org.